In this post, we prove a result of Abraham, Hubert Chan, Dolev, Nayak, Pass, Ren, Shi, 2019 showing that:

 The classic Dolev and Reischuk 1982 lower bound for deterministic protocols is covered in this post.

-The lower bound in this post extends this proof to holds even for randomized protocols but assumes the adversary is strongly adaptive.
+Here we extend this lower bound to hold even for randomized protocols but require the adversary to be strongly adaptive.

 What are strongly adaptive adversaries and why are they required for the lower bound?